 I soak in the warmth as I soak out the ache,

-And breathe in the salts with the tickle’ing steam.
+And I breathe in the salts with the tickle·ing steam.

-And let wash away all that pressure and bile.
+I let wash away all the pressure and bile.

 I always imagine a bath is the perfect place to find inspiration, but I think the brevity of this poem shows how little I do.
-I’m more likely to find forty winks, and nothing wrong with that.
-Anyway, any good lines I do compose will be forgotten by the time I’m dry.
+I’m more likely to find forty winks – and nothing wrong with that.